dylanesque/Cheatsheets/iam.md

 + New Users have NO permissions when first created

-+ New Users are assigned Access Key ID & Secret Access Keys when first created
++ New Users can be assigned Access Key ID & Secret Access Keys when first created for acces to the CLI, SDK, and other dev tools, and a password for access to the mgmt console

 + Save these values in a secure location; you can only view them once, and will have to regenerate them if lost.

 + Always set Multifactor Authentication on your account.

++ Policies are documents that define sets of permissions

++ All permissions are implicitly denied until set to otherwise

 + You can customize password requirements using IAM.